pikvm/pikvm/docs/tailscale.md

 2. Follow the link to authorize this installation.

-3. After success, perform soft reboot to make sure that everything is working correctly:
+3. After success, perform reboot to make sure that everything is working correctly:

     ```
     [root@pikvm ~]# reboot